Land Use in the Wildland-Urban Interface: Urban Sprawl and Smart Growth

 2. Conservation and enhancement of environmental and cultural resources.

 Smart growth protects the natural processes that sustain life; preserves agricultural land, wildlife habitat, natural landmarks, and cultural resources; and integrates biodiversity, ecological systems, and natural greenspace (green infrastructure) into development.
-It promotes innovative storm-water management, maintains or enhances natural air and water quality, and fosters resource conservation.
+These strategies are often called “nature-based solutions” because they apply principles from nature to urban landscapes, just as green roofs and stormwater ponds that act as wetlands.
+Smart growth promotes innovative storm-water management, maintains or enhances natural air and water quality, and fosters resource conservation.
 Green architecture uses design and construction practices and materials that consume fewer natural resources, use renewable resources, and improve the comfort and health of the occupants.

 3. Central city vitality.